VUmcCGP/wisecondor/README.md

 ### Running WisecondorX

 There are three main stages (converting, reference creating and predicting) when using WisecondorX:
-- Convert reads to .npz files (for both reference and test samples)
+- Convert aligned reads to .npz files (for both reference and test samples)
 - Create a reference (using reference .npz files)
     - **Important notes**
         - Automated gender prediction, required to consistently analyze sex chromosomes, is based on a Gaussian mixture